PreetMangat/kubernetes-message-board/README.md

 - Bastion host is a potential single point of failure, as it's only provisioned in one subnet in one availability zone and is needed to configure the MySQL database.
 - Docker images are tagged as "latest", this makes it hard to roll back to previous images if needed.
 - Helm Chart versions are not being incremented on subsequent code pushes.
+- Use a web server to serve the API tier, currently it's being run on the default Flask web server using app.run()
+- Add monitoring using something like Prometheus and Grafana.
+- Build a more robust CI/CD pipeline that includes testing, code analysis, image scans, etc.